Lordstown Assembly: GM Strike of 1972

 The Lordstown Strike of 1972 was part of the broader mass labor unrest of the 1970s, an era which witnessed the second most labor strikes after 1946.
-The strike affected the quality of the Vega, and it can be argued that the Vega's overall reliability, caused by the labor issues at the plant, led to the Vega eventually being named one of the worst cars of all-time.
+The strike affected the quality of the Vega, and it can be argued that the Vega's overall reliability, caused by labor issues at the plant, led to the Vega eventually being named one of the worst cars of all-time.
 Despite that, quality control improved at the plant enough that GM awarded the plant the J-body models for 1981.
-Lordstown eventually became the sole plant building them, a GM tradition where the core brands originated from one factory, and knock-down kits were then sent to branch assembly plants in major American cities to meet local demand.
+Lordstown eventually became the sole plant building them, a GM tradition where the core brands originated from one factory, and knock-down kits were sent to branch assembly plants in major American cities to meet local demand.